bhoneywell/aws_ml_workflow/README.md

 ## Overview

-This project sought to build an end-to-end ML Workflow on SageMaker, Lamda, and Step Functions.
+This project sought to build an end-to-end ML Workflow on SageMaker, Lambda, and Step Functions.
 This project focuses on understanding the SageMaker Model Endpoints and Lambda as well as AWS workflow monitoring capabilities with SageMaker Model Monitor and Step Functions.
 A image classification model was built for Scones Unlimited, a scone-delivery-focused logistic company.
 The goal of the image classification model was to detect what kind of vehicle delivery drivers have.

 ## Methodology